mamadoulaminekaba/mamadoulaminekaba.com/index.md

 permalink: /
 ---

-Digital Humanist | LIS Graduate Student | Founder of SensingSkill.com.

 Welcome to my official personal site.
 I'm currently completing my Master’s in Library and Information Science at Long Island University while living and working in Bamako, Mali.
-This site documents my academic journey, outlines my future plans, and shares the origin and vision behind the platform I'm building: **SensingSkill.com**.
+This site documents my academic journey, outlines my future plans, and shares the origin and vision behind the platform I'm building: [SensingSkill.com](https://www.sensingskill.com).

 ---